-During the three months ended September 30, 2017, the Company completed the final tranche of a US\$20,000,000 non-brokered private placement with Greenstone, issuing 23,849,230 units at a price of \$0.52 per unit for gross proceeds of \$12,401,600 (US\$9,213,670).
+During the six months ended December 31, 2017, the Company completed the final tranche of a US\$20,000,000 nonbrokered private placement with Greenstone, issuing 23,849,230 units at a price of \$0.52 per unit for gross proceeds of \$12,401,600 (US\$9,213,670).
 Each unit consists of one common share of the Company and one half non-transferable common share purchase warrant.
 Each warrant has a term of five years and entitles the holder to acquire one common share of the Company at an exercise price of \$0.91 for a period of two years from the date of issuance of the warrant and at a price of \$1.04 for the remainder of the term of the warrant.
-No finders' fees or commissions were payable in connection with the Greenstone Financing.
+No finders' fees or commissions were payable in connection with the financing.